Kings’ Fox doesn’t pass up his chance in Rising Stars but sacrificed one of his strengths

 #ReadLocal

-Bogdan Bogdanovic of the Kings scored 15 points for the World Team, making 5 of 11 from 3-point range.
+Bogdanovic had 15 points for the World Team, making 5 of 9 from 3-point range.
 He also had six assists and five rebounds.

 Comments